 Eli is the General Manager.
 He has guided and instructed for more than 12 years throughout North America, Alaska, Mexico, Ecuador, Peru, Aconcagua, Kilimanjaro, and China.
 He is a certified EMT II, holds a Avalanche Level III and is an accomplished teacher.
 Eli leads many of our heli-skiing, mountaineering, first aid and rescue programs.

 Rob has a B.S in Outdoor Education from the University of New Hampshire and has led expeditions in North and South America, Africa, and Asia.
-Robby is a licensed Alaska State EMT and certified WEMT and is the Expedition Manager for Alaska Mountain Guides & Climbing School, Inc.
+Robby is a licensed Alaska State EMT and certified WEMT.

-Charlie has been with Alaska Mountain Guides since 2012; he completed a 4 year Expeditionary Studies program at SUNY Plattsburgh prior to moving out west.
-An avid skier and climber, Charlie enjoys spending time in wild and remote mountains around the world.
+Charlie grew up on the East Coast and developed his love for the outdoors in the Adirondack Mountains of New York.
+An avid skier, climber and paddler Charlie enjoys spending time in wild and remote mountains around the world.
 He leads trips in Alaska, South America, and Africa.
 Charlie is an EMT; AVPRO certified through the American Avalanche Association and has Swift Water Rescue training.
 When not leading trips with Alaska Mountain Guides you’ll find him ski patrolling in the Pacific Northwest.

 A Veteran Heli-Ski Guide here in Southeast Alaska, with a knack for being in the right place at the right time.
 In addition to his time spent on the snowy spines of Southeast Alaska, he has also ski guided around the world.
 Reggie has over two-decades in the ski-business, from skiing in the Olympics, spending ten-years on the U.S Ski Team, winning two gold medals in the Winter X-Games, and is a co-founder of Stellar Adventure Media.